JordanTreDaniel/mmstr/v1Wireframes.md

 │  └──────────────────────────────────────────────────────────┘ │
 │                                                                │
 │  ┌──────────────────────────────────────────────────────────┐ │
-│  │ Why does this help?                                      │ │
+│  │ How does MMSTR help??                                      │ │
 │  │ ✓ Ensures clarity (what you said vs what they heard)    │ │
 │  │ ✓ Prevents looping arguments                             │ │
 │  │ ✓ Blocks strawmanning and misinterpretations            │ │